Smasher (Marvel Comics): Powers and abilities

 Smasher possesses the innate ability to increase physical strength by absorbing cosmic radiation.
 The flight patches and exospex goggles give Smasher flight, superhuman strength and durability, X-ray vision, and the ability to travel into hyperspace, which can only be used one at a time.

 Other versions

 X-Men: The End

-In the alternate future of X-Men: The End, Smasher is a veteran Guardian who is on duty when Cassandra Nova's plans are revealed.
-He attacks with a small group of other Guardians, all of whom are killed in the resulting battle.
+An unidentified future version of Smasher appears in X-Men: The End, where he is killed in battle along with a small group of other Guardians.

 Star Trek/X-Men

-Smasher and the Imperial Guard assist Deathbird in a mission.
+An unidentified version of Smasher appears in Star Trek/X-Men.

+Dead X-Men

+In a potential future designated as Moira II.4, Josiah Guthrie succeeds Izzy Kane as Smasher after she and Cannonball are killed.

 In other media

 The first Smasher makes non-speaking cameo appearances in X-Men: The Animated Series.